 Bankruptcy or a DRO?

-There are very few situations where it is better to go bankrupt if you could go for a DRO.
-The bankruptcy fees are much higher, the forms are longer and you may have to make monthly payments for three years…
+There a few situations where it is better to go bankrupt if you could go for a DRO.

 - if you have very poor records of your debts.
 Normally the adviser that helps you set up the DRO can help fill in most of the gaps, your credit record can be a good starting point.
 But if there could be many debts you can’t remember, then bankruptcy is more certain as it wipes out all debts, whereas a DRO only gets rid of ones that are listed.